pragma-/Plang/README.md

 \<   | Less              | Left to right
 =    | Assignment        | Right to left

-### Statements
+### Statements and StatementGroups
+    Statement      =>   StatementGroup
+                      | FuncDef
+                      | Expression TERM
+                      | TERM
+    StatementGroup =>   L_BRACE Statement+ R_BRACE
+    TERM  => ';'

 A statement is a single instruction.
-Statements may be terminated by a semi-colon or a newline.
+Statements must be terminated by a semi-colon.

+A statement group is multiple statements enclosed by curly-braces.

+In Plang, statements have values.
+The value of a statement is the value of its expression.

+The value of a statement group is the value of the final statement in the group.
-Plang automatically prints the value of the last statement.
-To print the values of previous statements, use the `print` [function](#functions).

-To prevent printing the last statement, use the `return` keyword.
+Plang automatically prints the value of the last statement of the program.
+To prevent this, use the `return` keyword as the last statement.

+You may print the values of previous statements explicitly by using the `println` function.

-    $ ./plang <<< 'print 1 + 2, "\n"; print 3 * 4, "\n"; 5 - 6'
+    $ ./plang <<< 'println(1 + 2); println(3 * 4); 5 - 6'
       3
       12
       -1